SMFawaz24/SMFawaz24/README.md

 # Hi there!
 I'm Syed Mohammad Fawaz

 ## About Me
-I'm a motivated learner practicing Data Analytics, currently pursuing a Bachelor's of Technology in Computer Science and Engineering with specialization in Artificial Intelligence and Machine Learning.
+I'm a motivated learner practicing Data Analytics, currently pursuing a Bachelors of Technology in Computer Science and Engineering with specialization in Artificial Intelligence and Machine Learning.

 ## Skills
 - **Languages**: Python, Java, C, C++, JavaScript, SQL